 Representative roles include:

 In this highly interactive six-week online experience, you will learn by doing.
-“Try-it” activities are part of every module, allowing you to put the branding concepts into practice right away.
+Interactive and hands-on activities are part of every module, which will allow you to put branding concepts that you've learned into practice right away.

 Tim Calkins helps people and organizations build strong brands.
 He is a marketing professor, author, speaker, and consultant.
 He teaches courses including Marketing Strategy and Biomedical Marketing, and is co-academic director of the Kellogg on Branding executive education program.
 More info